MelakuDemeke/kenat/Features.md

 9. **Holiday Support**

-   * [ ] Built-in support for major Ethiopian holidays (Fasika, Meskel, Timket, Enkutatash, etc.).
+   * [x] Built-in support for major Ethiopian holidays (Fasika, Meskel, Timket, Enkutatash, etc.).
-   * [ ] Ability to list holidays in a given Ethiopian year.
+   * [ ] Ability to list holidays in a given Ethiopian year. / added a method to list in month will list the year too.

 10. **Week Numbers**